frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The alphabetic layout in this keymap was originally based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
 I tried it, liked it, tweaked it, and tweaked some more...

 When I originally started making changes to RSTHD, I called it RSTHD'.
 The `'`, pronounced "prime", is [used in maths](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics,_statistics,_and_science) to indicate a derivative of the named thing.
 The layout still very much retains its RSTHD DNA despite all the changes.
 I figure calling it *RSTHD/Prime* acknowledges its origin while still indicating that it's different.

+If you're interested in a standard implementation of RSTHD on the Kyria, see my [Kyria Refactored](https://github.com/frogm0uth/keyboard-firmware/tree/master/kyria-refactored) keymap.
+See also the links to other layouts at the bottom of the page.

 ### Keyboard configuration